RaVeR76/The-Kicks-Fix/README.md

 ### **User Stories**

-As a user:
-* I want to be able to register for an account so that I can have access to unique promotions and discounts for users
+* As a user I want to be able to register for an account so that I can have access to unique promotions and discounts
-* I want to be able to login and logout with ease
+* As a user I want to be able to login and logout with ease
-* I want my own personal space after registering by means of a profile page
+* As a user I want my own personal space after registering by means of a profile page
-* I want to be able purchase any product I desire
+* As a user I want to be able purchase any product I desire
-* I want be able to search / filter the products by various options like male, female, kids, sizes, brands and so on
+* As a user I want be able to search / filter the products by various options like male, female, kids, sizes, brands and so on
-* I want to see my total spend as I continue my shopping spree within the site
+* As a user I want to see my total spend as I continue my shopping spree within the site
-* I want to be able to see all products with ease as I scroll down the items
+* As a user I want to be able to see all products with ease as I scroll down the items
-* I want to be able to see individual products with one click and their various unique details like description, price, available sizes and so on
+* As a user I want to be able to see individual products with one click and their various unique details like description, price, available sizes and so on
-* I want to ba able to create a wishlist of products for future purchasing
+* As a user I want to be able to create a wishlist of products for future purchasing
-* I want to be able to add my payment details with ease and possibly store them safely, for future usage (only as a registered user obviously)
+* As a user I want to be able to add my payment details with ease and possibly store them safely, for future usage (only as a registered user obviously)
-* I want confirmation of my order by an instant pop up and a follow up email
+* As a user I want confirmation of my order by an instant pop up and a follow up email
-* I want to be able to contact the site owner, in case I have any issues or payment queries
+* As a user I want to be able to contact the site owner, in case I have any issues or payment queries

-As admin:
-* I want to be able to ADD products easily
+* As admin I want to be able to ADD products easily
-* I want to be able to EDIT products and prices
+* As admin I want to be able to EDIT products and prices
-* I want be able to DELETE products as and when required
+* As admin I want be able to DELETE products as and when required
-* I want be able to add offers and promotions as and when required like Christmas or personal Birthday Treats for example.
+* As admin I want be able to add offers and promotions as and when required like Christmas or personal Birthday Treats for example.

 ### **Site Owner Goals**

-As an owner:
-* I want users and therefore potential buyers feel at home within my site first and foremost
+* As an owner I want users and therefore potential buyers feel at home within my site first and foremost
-* I want to offer value for money compared to other kicks / trainers sites
+* As an owner I want to offer value for money compared to other kicks / trainers sites
-* I want to be able add special discount options to ANY item within my stock
+* As an owner I want to be able add special discount options to ANY item within my stock
-* I want the ability to see stock levels and possibly sales figures for the day or week
+* As an owner I want the ability to see stock levels and possibly sales figures for the day or week
-* I want to be able to ADD new products easily and quickly
+* As an owner I want to be able to ADD new products easily and quickly
-* I want to be able to EDIT any products easily and quickly
+* As an owner I want to be able to EDIT any products easily and quickly
-* I want to be able to DELETE products easily and quickly (if they become sold out for example)
+* As an owner I want to be able to DELETE products easily and quickly (if they become sold out for example)

 [Back to Top](#table-of-contents)